aacanakin/glim/README.md

 - sql query builder in model layer
 - an extension system that developers can integrate it to the base framework
+- a view layer with jinja2
+- session & cookie support

 glim will have
 --------------